“Jack McGriskin is a private detective with a strong right arm and a penchant for sticking his nose into other people’s problems.

 The independent comic series by the team of Brandon Barrows and Ionic receives its first ever completed collected edition, courtesy of Action Lab Entertainment.”

-I received this a month or so ago and was really looking toward it.
+I received this a month or so ago and was really looking forward to it.
 The fact is this review is weeks later than I wanted it to be.
 But let’s face it 104 pages is a nice sized trade.
 Especially when it reads well and the art if worth looking at.
-Needless to say I’ve been pouring over this book for a while now but it’s about time I took a moment to tell you all how much I like it… and why.
+Needless to say I’ve poured over this book for a while now but it’s about time I took a moment to tell you all how much I like it… and why.

 Politics, corruption, super heroes and Jack’s in the middle of it all.
 Will he figure out the who what and why of this case?
 Before they shut him down, permanently.

 The graphic novel includes the original covers which I love.
 I don’t like when a trade ignores the old issue breaks, I think you need those beats to fully appreciate the story as it was written.
 As you can see from the panel and cover art Iconic has a really great style, totally suited to this type of book.
 If you’ve got a good funky jazz album to play in the background it really suits the mood.
 The hard nosed detective fiction genre is alive and well with a super hero twist.
 I hope we see further adventures of Jack Hammer and his crew, four issues just aren’t enough.

 $14.95, Full Color, 104 page Tradepaperback.
 Signed, Numbered and Limited to 500 Copies.
 (Diamond Order Code APR120744)